 What does payable on death mean?

-Payable on death means that money in account is payable to one or more beneficiaries when the original account owner passes away.
+Payable on death means that money in a bank account is payable to one or more beneficiaries when the original account owner passes away.
 A payable on death bank account allows beneficiaries to receive funds without having to go through the probate process.

 Is a POD on a bank account a good idea?